solana-foundation/developer-content/docs/core/cpi/how-to-cpi.md

 ---
-title: "How to use Cross Program Innovocation"
+title: "How to use Cross Program Invocation"
+sidebarSortOrder: 1
 ---

 This example demonstrates how to transfer SOL using a Cross Program Invocation